-1. I don't need a mobile or responsive site because most of my visitors are on a desktop computer
+1. I don't need a mobile or responsive web design because most of my visitors are on a desktop computer

 Mobile devices aren't going away, and their number will only grow.
 They have taken over desktop devices in terms of widespread use and now account for over half of our time spent online.
 Even if only 20% of your visitors come from a mobile device, you could be losing one in every five visitors to your site because it wasn't optimized for their device.

-DIY websites are popular because they offer a low-cost way for individuals and startups to create a simple website.
+DIY websites are popular because they offer a low-cost way for individuals and startups to create a simple website design.
 Unfortunately, these websites are also a dime a dozen.
-They offer little customization or control and only have basic SEO tools.
+They offer little customization or control and only have basic SEO marketing tools.
 If you want to have a serious business you need to have a serious website.
 It needs to look professional and be unique from other websites so that visitors remember your brand and site.
-If you're looking for a low-cost option, consider a professional that offers affordable semi-custom websites, so you can get the best of both worlds.
+If you're looking for a low-cost option, consider a professional web designer that offers affordable semi-custom websites, so you can get the best of both worlds.

-3. Using Flash shows a lot of great visuals on websites
+3. Using Flash shows a lot of great visuals on web designs

 Flash may look cool, but these days it doesn't work on most devices, rendering it pretty useless.
-Search engines also can't read inside Flash, which hurts your SEO.
+Search engines also can't read inside Flash, which hurts your SEO marketing.
 Apple devices especially don't support Flash, and it's safe to say that Apple isn't going anywhere anytime soon.

 4. I don't need my own images, because I have stock photos

-5. Visuals are the most important part of design
+5. Visuals are the most important part of web design

 Looks are one thing, but if you can't find any information you're looking for, then what's the point?
 You want to give the user a good visual experience, but it's just as important for the content to tell the visitor and search engines what the page is all about.
-Design is all about the marriage of message and visuals - both components are critical in gaining an audience and developing trust around your brand.
+The best web design is all about the marriage of message and visuals - both components are critical in gaining an audience and developing trust around your brand.

 6. More choices and features give the user a better experience

-Unfortunately, overloading the features and options can make a site much more complicated for users.
+Unfortunately, overloading the features and options can make a website design much more complicated for users.
 You want to give them the best user experience while on your website, so make it easy for them.
 Give them clear navigation and calls to action so they know what to do.